The best Roombas in 2024

 Reasons to avoid

-Just because it’s a Roomba doesn’t mean you have to take out a second mortgage on your house just to get one in your home.
-Behold the iRobot Roomba 675, one of the best cheap robot vacuums.
-Like its more premium siblings, the Roomba 675 is Wi-Fi connected and controlled via the iRobot app, meaning you’re not hunting around for a remote when it’s time to clean.
+Not all Roombas have to break the bank for stellar performance.
+Just look at the iRobot Roomba 675, one of the best cheap robot vacuums we've used.
+Like its premium siblings, the Roomba 675 is Wi-Fi connected and controlled via the iRobot app, meaning you’re not hunting around for a remote when it’s time to clean.
 You can also schedule cleanings directly from the app.
-While it’s not capable of mapping your pad, you can set up virtual walls to keep the bot from venturing into areas it shouldn’t.

-Dressed in a mix of shiny black and matte grey, the Roomba 675 looks refined and understated.
+Dressed in a mix of shiny black and matte grey, the Roomba 675 looks sharp without drawing too much attention to itself.
 We love the sturdy carrying handle that’s built into the bot.
-Since the 675 doesn’t offer any mapping, you’re likely to find yourself picking it up and moving it from room to room to target specific areas.
+While it lacks a radar system to map out your pad, you can still set up virtual walls to keep the bot from venturing into areas it shouldn’t.
+Since the 675 doesn’t offer any mapping, we had to pick it up and move it from room to room to target specific areas.

 iRobot uses two different-sized brush rolls — one with rubber flaps and one with bristles-- to enhance the cleaning prowess of the Roomba 675.
 However, in our Roomba 675 review, we found that while it was good for Cheerios and kitty litter, the robovac wasn't as capable as other models at cleaning up pet hair, collecting just 74% in our tests.
 The company says its Auto-Adjust cleaning head will adapt to surfaces of different heights.
 Should one of those brush rolls go bad, iRobot sells numerous replacement parts for the Roomba 675, ensuring that you'll be able to repair it instead of tossing it in a landfill.

-Read our full Roomba 675 review
+Read our full Roomba 675 review.

 Best obstacle avoidance